Website Navigation for Screen Readers

 • Provide a support system for the undergraduate researcher to help them complete their project as proposed (whether successful or not).

-• Meet with them regularly (on a schedule that works for both of you) to discuss problems and successes, each of which can be difficult to navigate in the research environment.
+• Meet with them regularly (on a schedule that works for both of you and not dictated by HOUR) to discuss problems and successes, each of which can be difficult to navigate in the research environment.

 • In lab-based projects, provide access to equipment and supplies not otherwise available to undergraduates.